aehrc/BitEpi/README.md

 $ ls sampleData/GAMETES_Example_Output*
 ```

-# Synthetic dataset used for performance and accuracy tesing in the paper.
+# Synthetic dataset used for performance and accuracy testing in the paper.

 2-SNP (pairwise) and 3-SNP (triplet)